-Provides an overview of the APAC database, including its purpose, what data is collected, how data is used, and the data request process.
+Provides an overview of the APAC database, including its purpose, what data are collected, how data are used, and the data request process.

 Frequently Asked Questions